shawninder/music/static/texts/privacy.en.md

 - To protect against legal liability

 ## Security Of Data
 The security of your data is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
-While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.
+While we strive to use the latest technological means to protect your Personal Data, we cannot guarantee its absolute security.

 ## Service Providers
 We may employ third party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf, to perform Service-related services or to assist us in analyzing how our Service is used.